 What is Great Lakes Educational Loan Services?

-Great Lakes is one of nine companies that contract with the U.S. Department of Education to manage federal student loans, though its contract was not renewed in 2020.
-It also services private student loans.
+Great Lakes manages private student loans.
+It also previously was one of nine companies that contracted with the U.S. Department of Education to manage federal student loans, though its contract was not renewed in 2020.
+That means that Great Lakes will not service future federal student loans.

 Great Lakes doesn’t lend money to borrowers — instead, it handles the day-to-day tasks of managing loan payments.
-This means that it sends out billing statements, processes payments, reports account activity to the credit bureaus, keeps track of loan balances and helps borrowers with any questions or issues.
-For example, if you need to change your payment plan or apply for deferment or forbearance, then you’ll apply through Great Lakes.
+It sends out billing statements, processes payments, reports account activity to the credit bureaus, keeps track of loan balances and helps borrowers with any questions or issues.
+For example, if you need to change your payment plan or apply for deferment or forbearance, you’ll apply through Great Lakes.

 To set up an online account with Great Lakes, you’ll need to provide your Social Security number, date of birth and full name.
 You’ll then create a username, password and personal identification number (which may later be used for identity verification).
 Save these details in a safe place.

 Once you set up an account, Great Lakes will need your address, phone number and email address.
-You can choose to set up paperless statements or receive them in the mail.
+You can set up paperless statements or receive them in the mail.